awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 aws elbv2 describe-load-balancers --endpoint-url https://vpce-0f89a33420c193abc-bluzidnv.elasticloadbalancing.us-east-1.vpce.amazonaws.com/
 ```

 If you enable the private DNS option, you do not have to specify the endpoint URL in the request\.
-The AWS CLI uses the default endpoint for the service for the Region \(`elasticloadbalancing.us-east-1.amazonaws.com`\)\.
+The AWS CLI uses the default endpoint for the AWS service for the Region \(`elasticloadbalancing.us-east-1.amazonaws.com`\)\.

 ## Modifying an Interface Endpoint<a name="modify-interface-endpoint"></a>